k3po/k3po/specification/k3po.control/SPEC.md

 ##### ABORT command

 ###### Description
 This command will abort the current execution.
 It may be sent any time after a PREPARE command.
+When the execution of the scripts is aborted, a FINISHED event may be returned with the script executed so far.

 ###### Headers
 N/A